kstenerud/concise-encoding/ce-structure.md

 ### Attack Vectors

-There are many vectors that attackers can take advantage of when they control the data your system is receiving, the most common of which are induced data loss, field omission, key collisions, and exploitation of algorithmic complexity.
+There are many vectors that attackers could take advantage of when they control the data your system is receiving, the most common of which are induced data loss, field omission, key collisions, and exploitation of algorithmic complexity.

 #### Induced Data Loss

-Once the characteristics of a system are known, an attacker can anticipate under what circumstances it will suffer data loss based on the language and technology used, the host it's running on, and the code itself.
+Once the characteristics of a system are known, an attacker could anticipate under what circumstances it will suffer data loss based on the language and technology used, the host it's running on, and the code itself.

 The most common sources of deserialization data loss are: